pantheon-systems/documentation/source/content/guides/decoupled-sites/06-faq.md

 * WordPress 5.9

-### Is Decoupled Site Preview available for all instances on Pantheon Decoupled?
+### Is Decoupled Site Preview available for all instances on Front-End Sites?

 Decoupled Site Preview is only available for sites using Drupal as the CMS.